xpack/web-jekyll/pages/metadata/devices.md

 ---
-title: The xPack Dvices Definitions
+title: The xPack Devices Definitions
 permalink: /metadata/devices/

 summary: The metadata used to describe devices.